-The use of the EPWP Grant is prescribed and articulated in the grant framework - most important, is that it sets out:
+The use of the EPWP Integrated Grant is prescribed and articulated in the grant framework - most important, is that it sets out:

-- The focus areas in each sector in which the grant can be used - The project selection criteria - Minimum labour intensity levels for EPWP programmes/ projects funded by the grant - A maximum of 5 percent of the grant that can be used to fund contract based capacity required to manage data capturing and onsite management costs related to the use of labour intensive methods.
+- The focus areas in each sector in which the grant can be used - The project selection criteria - Minimum labour intensity levels for EPWP programmes/ projects funded by the grant - A maximum of 5 percent of the grant that can be used to fund contract based capacity required to manage data capturing and onsite management costs related to the use of labour intensive methods. - To respond to COVID-19 pandemic, public bodies may use a maximum 10 per cent of their allocations for the provision of personal protective equipment (e.g. temperature scanners, hand washing facilities, hand sanitizers as per the standard determined by the Department of Health), and provisions for physical distancing.

 The above planning guidelines allow for the grant funds to be focussed in the right areas.
-The reporting framework and systems are currently being enhanced to support a more effective monitoring of the grant.

-Chapter 3: How the EPWP Grant works (Eligible public bodies)
+Chapter 3: How the EPWP Integrated Grant works (Eligible public bodies)

-Chapter summary: This chapter explains how public bodies become eligible for the EPWP Grant, how the grant allocations are calculated and how public bodies can expect the grant to be disbursed.
+Chapter summary: This chapter explains how public bodies become eligible for the EPWP Integrated Grant, how the grant allocations are calculated and how public bodies can expect the grant to be disbursed.